ZebMcKayhan/WireguardManager/README.md

 ```sh
 E:Option ==> site2site {'SiteA_Name'} {ip='SiteA_wgIP'} {port='SiteA_Port'} {'SiteB_Name'} {lan='SiteB_LanIP'} {allowips='IpsOnSiteB'} {full}
 ```
-there is a lot of options here, but for a typical setup you only need to add a few.
+There is a lot of options here, but for a typical setup you only need to add a few.
 *{'SiteX_Name'}* - This is the cosmetic name (tag) for SiteA, if left out it will be 'SiteA'/'SiteB'
 *{ip='SiteA_wgIP'}* - If you want/need control over what ip the wireguard tunnel interface will have. if left out it will be 10.9.8.1. siteB will always be SiteA+0.0.0.1 (so 10.9.8.2)
 *{port='SiteA_Port'}* - If you want/need to control which port the wireguard udp tunnel uses. if left out it will be 61820, and siteB will always be SiteA+1 (so 61821).